 Action Alerts Plus invests in mostly well known blue chip and large cap stocks.
 These are mostly household names of large conglomerates that are the best of breed in their sector.
 You will see very few small caps or anything remotely volatile as penny stocks.
 Stocks like John Deere, Apple, Oracle, and Bank of America are present in the fund.
 It also happens to buy a lot of dividend stocks.
 Cramer is not a day trader in this fund but certainly not a buy and hold investor.
 This makes dividend stocks highly profitable.

 The main problem with Action Alerts is the trading style that Mr. Cramer adopts for the charitable trust.
-It is a larger fund than most readers can duplicate and because of this he can adopt a more frequent trading style – often doing quarter positions in a stock and then growing it over time (or moving out of it over time).
+It is a large fund buying a number of shares that might cost five or six figures.
+Most readers cannot duplicate this amount of money to invest.
+Cramer can adopt a more frequent trading style – often doing quarter positions in a stock and then growing it over time (or moving out of it over time).
 For example, if Cramer wants to initiate a position in a stock, he might buy 20% of what he really wants to test the market and make sure he can get it at the price he wants.
 Most investors do not have this luxury and in fact may overpay.
+However, if you have positions in stocks at the four to six figure level you’ll be in good shape.
+This stock picking service is not for you if you have just a few shares of a few different stocks.

 What’s the Bottom Line?